Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: UV completions and DM candidates

-In Sec.~\ref{sec:classfication}, we have shown that the diagrams depicted in Fig.~\ref{fig:4d2loop} can support the coexistence of the LQs and DM candidates.
-To pinpoint the possible quantum numbers of the messenger fields, we have then explored possible assignments of the $Z_2$ parity and color $c$, and found that the combinations ``a'' and ``b'' can support our selection criteria better.
-In this appendix, guided by the two combinations and selection criteria, we shall present in Tables~\ref{tab:T1-i-a}-\ref{tab:T3-x-a} the possible quantum numbers of all the internal fields in each diagram, and simultaneously the UV models of the diagram.
-Although we have uniformly labeled the models in these tables by x-y with x=A, B, C, ... and y=1, 2, 3, ..., they are properly referred by, e.g., T1-i-a-x-y in the main text, where T1-i-a denotes the diagram T1-i with the combination ``a''.
-To help identify possible DM, we have specified the fermionic messenger field and its transformation property under the $Z_2$ symmetry.
-By setting down their hypercharges according to the DM candidate condition, we have selected the possible DM candidates in each model.
+In Sec.~\ref{sec:classfication}, we have shown that the diagrams depicted in Fig.~\ref{fig:4d2loop} support the coexistence of the LQs and the DM candidates.
+To pinpoint the possible quantum numbers of the messenger fields, we have then explored possible assignments of the $Z_2$ parity and the color $c$ to these fields, and found that the combinations ``a'' and ``b'' can support our selection criteria better.
+In this appendix, guided by the two combinations and our selection criteria, we will present in Tables~\ref{tab:T1-i-a}--\ref{tab:T3-x-a} the possible quantum numbers of all the internal fields in each diagram and, at the same time, the UV models resulting from the diagram.
+Although we have uniformly labeled the models in these tables by x-y with x=A, B, C, $\cdots$ and y=1, 2, 3, $\cdots$, they are properly referred by, e.g., T1-i-a-x-y in the main text, where T1-i-a denotes the diagram T1-i with the combination ``a''.
+To help identify the possible DM candidates, we have specified the fermionic messenger fields and their transformation properties under the $Z_2$ symmetry.
+By setting down their hypercharges according to our prescriptions for the DM candidates, we have also selected them in each model.